Lost in Starlight

-Lost in Starlight is a 2025 South Korean animated science fiction romance film directed by Han Ji-won, starring the voices of Kim Tae-ri and Hong Kyung.
+Lost in Starlight is a 2025 South Korean animated science fiction romance film directed by Han Ji-won and features the voices of Kim Tae-ri and Hong Kyung.

 Premise

-Set in 2050, the film follows an astronaut, Nan-young (voiced by Kim Tae-ri), bound for Mars and a musician, Jay (voiced by Hong Kyung), with a broken dream who find hope and love in each other across the stars.
+Set in 2050, the film follows an astronaut, Nan-young, bound for Mars and a musician, Jay, with a broken dream who find hope and love in each other across the stars.